ceph/ceph/doc/cephadm/index.rst

 Bootstrap a new cluster
 =======================

-To create a new cluster, you need to know:

-* Which *IP address* to use for the cluster's first monitor.
+To create a new cluster, you need to know which *IP address* to use for the cluster's first monitor.
 This is normally just the IP for the first cluster node.
 If there are multiple networks and interfaces, be sure to choose one that will be accessible by any hosts accessing the Ceph cluster.

 To bootstrap the cluster run the following command::